• Skip to primary navigation

 13 Step by Step Onigiri Mold Method

-You can also free hand the shape by wetting your hands and fingers in water and press and shape your onigiri by hand.
-This method drives us crazy as the rice is sticky even if you wet your hands.
+Alternatively, you can also free hand the shape by wetting your hands and fingers in water and press and shape your onigiri by hand.
+This method is difficult because the rice is sticky even if you wet your hands.
 However, if you like this method, go for it.

 4 Steps on how to cut and wrap fresh onigiri and dip into sesame seeds.